 4. Computer use kept improving.
 That matters because it pushes Claude closer to real workflow execution rather than pure text generation.

 5. Plan and access changes made heavy usage more viable.
 Anthropic has been shaping Claude for serious users, not just casual experimentation.
+If that is your decision, use our Claude plans guide.

 If you compare Claude now with Claude from early 2024, the difference is not subtle.
 Claude has moved from “smart assistant with strong writing” toward “high-end work model for coding, research, and agent-style tasks.”